AI Washing Securities Fraud Lawyer

 SEC Enforcement Actions Against AI Washing

-The Securities and Exchange Commission has identified AI washing fraud as a top enforcement priority.
+The SEC has identified AI washing fraud as a top enforcement priority.
 According to the SEC’s March 2024 announcement, the agency brought its first AI washing enforcement actions to protect investors from misleading artificial intelligence claims.
 The SEC has brought several significant cases establishing that false AI claims violate federal securities laws.

 Case Example: Delphia and Global Predictions (March 2024)